English

 Study of Film-making & Media Art Expression

-The Annual Convention is held in June or July each year, with research reports and study demonstrations and sometimes with special guest speakers from abroad, such as Dr. Christian METZ, Marcel MARTIN, Ferenc KOSA and Andrzej WAJDA.
+The Annual Convention is held in May or June each year, with research reports and study demonstrations and sometimes with special guest speakers from abroad, such as Dr. Christian METZ, Marcel MARTIN, Ferenc KOSA and Andrzej WAJDA.

 In addition to the journals Eizogaku and ICONICS, the Society also publishes the bulletin IMAGE ARTS AND SCIENCES.